stex0121/ASCII-ART/README.md

 sample statue doesnt have this details it is from my head... i didnt know that ascii symbols can rotate :) zoom out on in broswer 50% smaller but details better :)
+The nommos-kali does dance :)